PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 both caller parents and their internal boundaries.
 The eventual phase should keep the optional scope outside a frozen ModelIR/layout/diagnostics context, allocate only when absent, and expose two stable owner IDs.

+That pair now uses `ConstantFoldCastContext` and two stable IDs in `passes/constant_fold_cast_orchestration.py`.
+The optional scope stays outside the frozen ModelIR/layout/diagnostics context: every scope-less build allocates one fresh scope, while an external scope is preserved by identity.
+Both owners share the resolved scope and fixed order.
+The historical helper remains a keyword-only delegate, both parent phases retain their external-scope calls and internal boundaries, and the central lowerer no longer imports either runner.
+The efficiency fixture now exercises the explicit external-scope phase and retains one graph-index build.
+Focused, architecture, pass-efficiency, core, and TensorFlow-import-blocked suites pass.